DBarthe/Corewar/README.md

 $ ./corewar champs/Octobre_Rouge_V4.2.cor champs/42.cor champs/raid_aerien.cor
 ~~~

-There is also an asm in the its eponym directory.
+There is also an asm in its eponym directory.
 Useful to make your own champion !